Coronary angiogram (coronary angiography)

 This will help to show any narrowing in your arteries, and you may feel a warm sensation while they do this.
 At the same time as conducting your coronary angiogram, they may opt to measure the blood pressure in one or more of your coronary arteries too.
 This is called a pressure wire study, and it helps to give your consultant more information about your heart health.

-You have a choice of 235 consultant cardiologists at HCA UK, supported by a multidisciplinary team of sonologists, clinical nurses and other healthcare specialists.
-They’ll all work together to deliver the seamless care you need and are expert at conducting CT cardiac angiograms to help diagnose and treat a range of coronary disorders.
+They’re supported by a multidisciplinary team of sonologists, clinical nurses and other healthcare specialists, all working together to deliver the seamless care you need.
+Our specialist teams are also expert at conducting CT cardiac angiograms to help diagnose and treat a range of coronary disorders.

 Appointments & Enquiries